Dasiglucagon

 Dasiglucagon, sold under the brand name Zegalogue, is a medication used to treat severe hypoglycemia in people with diabetes.

 The most common side effects include nausea, vomiting, headache, diarrhea, and injection site pain.

 Dasiglucagon was approved for medical use in the United States in March 2021.
-It was designated an orphan drug in August 2017.

 Medical uses

 Dasiglucagon is indicated for the treatment of severe hypoglycemia in people aged six years of age and older with diabetes.

 Contraindications

 Dasiglucagon is contraindicated in people with pheochromocytoma or insulinoma.